-A tenant who has experienced domestic and family violence should not be listed if the breach is the result of the actions of a person using violence.
-Tenants who have experienced domestic violence also have greater protection through QCAT, which can order that their personal information will not be listed on a tenancy database.
+A tenant who has experienced domestic and family violence should not be listed if the breach is the result of the actions of a perpetrator of violence.
+Victims of domestic violence also have greater protection through QCAT, which can order that personal information of victims not be listed on a tenancy database.